 Unfortunately like the mighty celtic tiger all good things eventually come to an end.
 The restaurant closed it’s doors, although it did re-open under a new name and management, for some the spark had gone, a sign of the times perhaps which also seen the closure of a dozen other businesses in the lovely little village that is Ballydehob.

 Like so many other towns and villages throughout Ireland in the last few years, business has been very cruel and survival an ever increasing mountain.
 And the restaurant remained closed for the past 3 years.

 We’re here for the long haul and this place will be rocking again that’s for sure.
-We’re not interested in making lots of money and driving around in a BMW.
 What we do want is to make people feel special, to prepare exiting ingredients and employ as many local people as possible.

 For us Ballydehob is and always will be a magical place full of magical people and we are certainly looking forward to feeding folk for many glorious years to come.

 We are also hoping that others will follow suit and turn the empty spaces in the village into hubs of life that they were only a few years previously.